 Here are some common ways that we refer to this technology.

-A smart board takes the form factors listed above.
+A smart whiteboard takes the form factors listed above.
 It combines them with the idea of having a cloud-connected, device-connected ecosystem that works with your favorite apps to get collaborative work done on any device, anywhere you happen to be working.

-A smart board device should support the reality of today’s hybrid meeting environment where presenters can use all their favorite apps in one place and present them to an unlimited audience around the world.
+A smart whiteboard device should support the reality of today’s hybrid meeting environment where presenters can use all their favorite apps in one place and present them to an unlimited audience around the world.
 And where the audience is all on different devices with different form factors such as a mobile phone, laptop, or tablet.

 Three Other Types of IFPDs:

 Online whiteboards are software-only solutions.
 They work with the touchscreen on your familiar devices such as laptops, tablets, and mobile phones.
-There are dozens of options available for online whiteboards that range from free to licensed, to a monthly subscription.
+There are dozens of options available for online whiteboards that range from free to license, to a monthly subscription.

 Digital or Electric Whiteboard